CoLRev-Environment/colrev/colrev/packages/prep/add_journal_ranking.md

 **Description**

 The add_journal_ranking package allows the user to add a ranking to the records metadata for additional automated prescreen options.
-While iterating through the records, this class calls the search_in_database method to access the sqlite_index.db to compare if a journal_name is in one or more of the saved rankings.
+While iterating through the records, this class calls the get_journal_rankings method to access the sqlite_index.db to compare if a journal_name is in one or more of the saved rankings.
 These rankings are being saved in the records metadata.

 Example: